 Where To Buy

 The following shops have Echinacea.
 You can browse each of them and decide for yourself who you want to go through.
-This way you can compare prices, etc. Piping Rock has different forms of Echinacea and credit card processing.
-Phytoextractum has Echinacea, and offers free shipping when you spend so much.
+This way you can compare prices, etc. Phytoextractum has Echinacea, and offers free shipping when you spend so much.
+Buying from them through this website helps support Botanical Guides.
 The thing is, because credit card companies are cutting off vendors who sell herbal supplements/teas, they can only accept American Express, bank transfers, E-checks, and other payment methods.
 Please boycott credit cards and don't hold this against them.

 INFORMATION PROVIDED ON OUR WEBSITE IS FOR BOTANICAL/CULTURAL RESEARCH PURPOSES ONLY!
 ANY REFERENCES ABOUT THE USE OR EFFECTS OF THESE NATURAL HEALING HERBS IS BASED ON TRADITIONAL USE OR SHAMANIC PRACTICES.
 ALL PRODUCTS ARE SOLD FOR ETHNOBOTANICAL RESEARCH (NOT FOR HUMAN CONSUMPTION)!
 STATEMENTS AND ITEMS ARE NOT EVALUATED OR APPROVED BY THE FDA.
 CONSULT YOUR HEALTH CARE PROVIDER BEFORE USE.